ansys/grantami-jobqueue/README.rst

     poetry install

-The preceding code installs the package and allows you to modify it locally, with your changes reflected in your Python setup after restarting the Python kernel.
+The preceding commands install the package in development mode so that you can modify it locally.
+Your changes are reflected in your Python setup after restarting the Python kernel.

 .. readme_installation_end